ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 ### 6. Monitoring

 Active Login provides a structured way of generating and logging events.
-These coould be monitored to get statistics and health status of your BankID login method.
+These could be monitored to get statistics and health status of your BankID login method.

 Read more on the topic in [Active Login Monitor](monitor.md).